 The business intelligence advantage

 With business intelligence, the power of decision-making is given back to the relevant managers.
-A good business intelligence tool is available on any device, can build detailed reports with a few simple clicks, and integrates with different data sources.
+A good business intelligence tool enables sales teams to build detailed reports with a few simple clicks, and integrates with different data sources.
 By selecting and analyzing relevant data, managers can easily see both what is selling, but also what is not selling, and this can further be segregated by region, sales rep or customer type.

 Moreover, business intelligence allows you to easily identify opportunities for up-selling and cross-selling.
 Perhaps a customer is buying front brake rotors, but not brake pads.
-This can quickly be identified in Phocas, so that your sales rep can pay this customer a visit straight away.
+This can quickly be identified in Phocas, so that your sales rep can pay is aware of this information.
 In this way, knowing what to sell and where can greatly improve your sales success, and in turn increase the profitability of your automotive business.

 The points to emphasize are these: Business Intelligence brings relevant company data straight to the relevant managers.
 Managers can with a few simple clicks identify new sales opportunities, or identify trends within regions, by sales rep or by product range.
 This allows for quick responses and focused sales strategies that could boost sales and identify losses, and in turn improve profitability.